Dorsa77/Dorsa77/README.md

 - 👋 Hi, I’m Dorsa
 - 👀 I’m interested in Artificial intelligence and new things about technology
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on python coding
-- 📫 How to reach me , dorsa.saeedy02@gmial.com
+- 📫 How to reach me , dorsa.saeedy02@gmail.com

 <!---
 Dorsa77/Dorsa77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.